CULTURAL BURNING

 • Providing natural therapeutic benefit for fauna, such as wallabies and birds who bathe in cool ash to cleanse themselves and control lice.

-• cultural burning is an important way for Elders to pass on their Traditional Knowledge to younger generations.
+• Cultural burning is an important way for Elders to pass on their Traditional Knowledge to younger generations.
 This makes sure that the cultural practice grows stronger

 • Repeating the practice over the seasons makes the land more resilient, and benefits the people who rely on it